Smart-Ace-Designs/ScriptoForm.Docs/docs/Regions/Functions.md

 Tag: region, functions
 ---
 # Functions Region
 The **Functions** [[Regions|region]] is used define all PowerShell functions that are used throughout the ScriptoForm script.
-If not functions are used within the ScriptoForm, this region can be removed from the script file.
+If no functions are used within the ScriptoForm, this region can be removed from the script file.

 This region is denoted with the "#region Functions" tag and occurs between the [[Forms|Forms]] and [[Handlers|Handlers]] regions in the ScriptoForm script.
 ## Code Example